 Enjoy an overnight hotel stay in Buenos Aires, and discover its enchanting combination of European flair and Latin American charm.

 Antarctica is where you will be in the midst of the mighty frozen wastes of the south.
-Here we will attempt to do landings at several places.
+Here we will attempt to land at several places.
 Penguins, seals, whales and large flocks of sea birds give life to this surrealistic and beautiful landscape.
 We will bring you on shore to experience some of the most unique wildlife viewing while setting foot on the Antarctic continent.
-You might also get a chance to kayak in the icy waters of Antarctica.
-And while on board our comfortable ship you can hear presentations by experts in Antarctica’s rich history, so that you can get even more out of what you will experience along the way.
+You might also get a chance to kayak in the icy waters.
+And while on board our comfortable ship you can hear presentations by experts in Antarctica's rich history, so that you can get even more out of what you will experience along the way.

 After crossing the Drake Passage again, we arrive at Cape Horn.
-This is a mystical place where to oceans meet.
+This is a mystical place where two oceans meet.
 We might even go ashore here.
-We continue into the fjords of Chile.
-This wild and remote area seems almost untouched by humans, with mountains plunging into icy waters.
-The steep valleys with snow-capped mountains make a striking contrast to an otherwise green area that is rich so in wildlife.
+We continue into the fjords of Chile, a wild and remote area that seems almost untouched by humans, with mountains plunging into icy waters.
+The steep valleys with snow-capped mountains make a striking contrast to an otherwise green area that is rich in wildlife.

 This expedition takes you to the most intriguing spots along the South American coast and to Antarctica.
 Visit one of the most scenic national parks in the world, see the rich wildlife of Patagonia, the Chilean fjords, Cape Horn and then, Antarctica.
 Enjoy spending time ashore, kayaking, hiking and close encounters with penguins, birds and seals.